leo-colisson/proof-at-the-end/README.md

 ### Split the article in two documents, one for the main body and one for the appendix ###

+Since 2022/02/04, it is possible to include the appendix in a separate file.
 Internally, this library creates a new file having the form `NAME_OF_FILE-pratendNAME_CATEGORY.tex` containing the proofs to include (then, `\printProofs` only input that file).
 You can input that file from other files if you want to separate the body from the proof, but it won't work if you have restate theorems.
-You should use the option `external appendix` to restate appropriately the theorem:
+You should use the option `external appendix` (starting from version 2022/02/04) to restate appropriately the theorem:

 ```latex
 \usepackage[createShortEnv,conf={external appendix}]{proof-at-the-end}
 ```

-Compile your main file, and then create a new file for the appendix, load the theorems environments as for the main file, in the preambule load the `xr` package to properly have references (otherwise you won't have the appropriate number for the theorems):
+Then, compile your main file and create a new file for the appendix, load the theorems environments as for the main file, in the preambule load the `xr` package to properly have references (otherwise you won't have the appropriate number for the theorems) using something like:
 ```
 \usepackage{xr}
 \externaldocument{name_of_main_file_without_extension}
 ```

-and then in the document just add where you want the appendix to be added:
+and in this new document just add the appendix wherever you want:
 ```latex
 \includeExternalAppendix{name_of_main_file_without_extension}
 ```

 You can see an exemple in the github repository, with the two files `demo_external_appendix.tex` and `demo_external_appendix_part2.tex`.
+Whenever your proofs change in the main paper, make sure to compile first the main document (so that the auxiliary file gets updated), and then compile the appendix document.
+Note that you can still use `\printProofs` in the main document if you like (while writting your paper, it is certainly easier to keep the proofs and theorems in the same document).

 ## List of options ##